-Tea is the national drink in Morocco, but in urban cafés more coffee is drunk.
+Tea is the national drink in Morocco, but coffee in Morocco is more popular in urban cafés.

 - French: café noir or café cassis

 - Traditionally, coffee beans are roasted on a charcoal fire for a few minutes and ground in a mortar.
 Before the coffee is brewed, the guests are asked how much sugar they want in their coffee:

 - sweet (hilweh)

 - Depending on the event, however, this can also be predefined.
 Thus, after dinner, coffee is only slightly sweetened.